How it works

 What animals can I collar with Halter?

 Halter collars are designed for cattle only.
-They aren’t made for sheep, goats, or horses.
+They aren’t made for sheep, goats, or horses, sorry!

 What makes Halter collars and towers different to others?